-In some neighborhoods, there are clear rules regarding upkeep and aesthetics, which are integrated by contract into homeowner agreements.
+In some planned communities, there are clear rules regarding upkeep and aesthetics, which are integrated by contract into homeowner agreements.
 Neighborhood associations enforce these to ensure uniformity of design choices such as paint color, fence design, and flower choices.
-If you live in a neighborhood with such an arrangement, contact your neighborhood association leadership to bring its attention to the situation.
+If you live in a neighborhood with such an arrangement, contact your homeowners' association (HOA) leadership to bring its attention to the situation.

 If you do not live in such a community, your situation is more difficult.
 It sounds as if the swimming pool situation with electrical wires is a potential hazard, and the pests around the pool are also menacing.
-For the animal situation, consider calling Animal Control (a government agency, which may go by a different name depending on your jurisdiction).
+For the animal situation, consider calling Animal Control (a government agency, which might go by a different name in your jurisdiction).

-For the electrical wires, you might call your neighborhood power company and explain what you’re seeing in your neighbor’s yard.
+For the electrical wires, you might call your neighborhood power company and explain what you're seeing.
 They might have the emergency authority to enter the property and ameliorate the situation.
-Such a situation is also dangerous if there are children around the neighborhood, who might be attracted to such a strange swimming pool; in the law, this is sometimes referred to as an “attractive nuisance,” and your neighbor has a legal responsibility to get his pool in order.
+Such a situation is also dangerous if there are local children who might be attracted to such a strange swimming pool; in the law, this is sometimes referred to as an "attractive nuisance," and your neighbor has a legal responsibility to get his pool in order.